 CR 1 is verified if CR 2 is met, and the ME forwards the RAND and AUTN received in EAP-Request/AKA'-Challenge message to the USIM.

-CR 3 requirements are met if the NG-SS receives an EAP message IE with EAP-response/AKA'-challenge in the AUTHENTICATION RESPONSE message sent in response to the AUTHENTICATION REQUEST ins step 6).
+CR 3 requirements are met if the NG-SS receives an EAP message IE with EAP-response/AKA'-challenge in the AuthenticationResponse message sent in response to the AuthenticationRequest in step 6).

-CR 4 can be verified in step 10) after the state 5GMM-DEREGISTERED is entered and if an appropriate method to read the EF content is provided by the UE manufacturer.
+CR 4 can be verified in step 10) after the state 5GMM-Deregistered is entered and if an appropriate method to read the EF content is provided by the UE manufacturer.

 CR 5 and CR 6 can be verified in step 14) if an appropriate method to read the EF content is provided by the UE manufacturer.